5) This in-depth report will teach you all you need to know about selling a buy to let property portfolio via an "Estate Agent" - - - - -

 Negative equity example - buy to let mortgage

-- Example: property purchased in 2007 for £100K.
+- Property purchased in 2007 for £100K.

-How to avoid capital gains tax on buy to let property sales
+Reduce your capital gains tax on buy to let property sales

 You can avoid a high Capital Gains Tax bill by liaising with your accountant and / or Independent Financial Adviser (IFA) long before you begin selling.
 And then following their advice on a strategy that utilises your allowances and minimises your tax.